To promote quality education for all students with emphasis on the unique needs of students of color.

 The Caucus members include any elected or appointed member of any public board of education in Oregon who are active members in good standing with the Oregon School Boards Association and identify as a person of color.
 To join the Caucus, contact Helen Ying.

-- President - Bill Graupp, North Marion 15
+- Vice president - Bill Graupp, North Marion 15

 - Secretary - Helen Ying, Multnomah ESD